I. The Big Picture

 Full ecosystem : User trust established via transparency

-Key insight: The ecosystem can start with ComputerControl for broad “zero code” coverage, then progressively shift to AppFunctions as more apps integrate.
-This mirrors the blog’s framing:
+The ecosystem can start with ComputerControl for broad “zero code” coverage, then shift to AppFunctions as more apps integrate.
+In the blog’s framing:

-- AppFunctions = “expose data and functionality directly” (preferred, high-quality path)
+- AppFunctions = “expose data and functionality directly” (preferred path)

 - ComputerControl = “platform doing the heavy lifting… zero code” (universal fallback)